apache/nuttx/README.txt

   you a lot of problems down the road due to a bad configuration.
 The NuttX configuration is discussed in the following paragraph.

+  Confused about what the correct value for a new configuration item should be?
+Enter ? in response to the 'make oldconfig' prompt and it will show you the help text that goes with the option.

 NuttX Configuration Tool
 ------------------------